-When I write, some of the most common feedback I get, besides my ridiculous comma usage, is that much of the writing sounds awkward.
+Some of the most common feedback I get, besides my ridiculous comma usage, is that much of the writing sounds awkward.
 It can be a few words, a sentence, or even a whole paragraph.
-This bad writing is confusing to read and the sentences “just don’t sound quite right.”
+This bad writing is confusing to read and the sentences “just don't sound quite right.”
+How can I fix it to make my writing better?
+Let's take a look.

-Awkward writing is common, and I believe that it’s actually a good sign.
-Awkward writing means that you are writing and have begun to silence your inner critic.
+The first thing to realize is that you aren't alone. bad writing does not mean you are a bad writer—it means you are still in revision.
+Awkward writing is common, and I believe that it's actually a good sign.
+Awkward writing means that you arewriting and have begun to silence your inner critic.

-In writing, the awkward sentences, phrases, and words will come, but after days of editing and many writing lectures from Joe, I’ve developed a few tips to avoid the bad writing.
-Here are six tips to avoid and fix the inevitable awkward writing.
+As I've worked to develop a working writing style, it's taken me a lot of awkward sentences, phrases, and words, but after editing (and many writing lectures from Joe), I've developed a few tips to avoid the bad writing.
+Here are six tips that helped make my writing better (hopefully they help you, too!).

 1. Read Out Loud

 This is the first step to checking your piece for awkward writing: read it out loud.
-I wrote a post about this a few months ago, and it’s still your best bet to check for awkward writing.
+I wrote a post about this a while back, and it's still your best bet to check for awkward writing.

-When you read something out loud, you are able to catch awkward writing that you might have previously overlooked.
-Reading aloud reveals confusing word order that might cause your reader trouble when reading.
+When you read something out loud, you catch common errors.
+When you read silently, your brain skips over errors, repeated words, and odd phrasing.
+Reading aloud reveals confusing word order that might cause your reader trouble.

 If you have to re-read your writing, your reader will have to, too.
-If your reader is forced to re-read sentences over and over again, it will interrupt the flow and distract your reader.
+It interrupts the flow and distracts your reader.

 2. Shorten Your Sentences